SciProgCentre/kmath/docs/templates/README-TEMPLATE.md

 # KMath
 Could be pronounced as `key-math`.
-The Kotlin MATHematics library is intended as a Kotlin-based analog to Python's `numpy` library.
+The Kotlin MATHematics library  was initially intended as a Kotlin-based analog to Python's `numpy` library.
+Later we found that kotlin is much more flexible language and allows superior architecture designs.
 In contrast to `numpy` and `scipy` it is modular and has a lightweight core.
+The `numpy`-like experience could be achieved with [kmath-for-real](/kmath-for-real) extension module.

-## Publications
+## Publications and talks
 * [A conceptual article about context-oriented design](https://proandroiddev.com/an-introduction-context-oriented-programming-in-kotlin-2e79d316b0a2)
 * [Another article about context-oriented design](https://proandroiddev.com/diving-deeper-into-context-oriented-programming-in-kotlin-3ecb4ec38814)
 * [ACAT 2019 conference paper](https://aip.scitation.org/doi/abs/10.1063/1.5130103)